Bring SCINEMA To Your Classroom or Livingroom

 That’s it!
 It’s super simple to get in on the fun.

 This year’s film festival is now over but if you missed out, don’t worry, we have a selection of films still available for free to access for the next few months.
-These will be released throughout September.
+Choose the age range most appropriate for your learners to explore the free films and activities.

 If you have students who love science and are interested in making films then have a look at SCINEMA Junior.